keatinl1/Constrained-Convex-Optimisation/README.md

 # Constrained convex optimisation

 ## Why?
 Constrained convex optimisation appears in multiple areas of control engineering.
-From predictive and optimal controllers (MPC), to robust controllers (LPV, $H_{\infty}$) to control barrier and control Lyapunov functions.
+From predictive and optimal controllers (MPC), to robust controllers (LPV, $H_{\infty}$), to control barrier and control Lyapunov functions.
 Constrained convex optimisation is a useful tool to understand and to be able to use.

 ## How?
 I obtained the optimal solution two ways for the convex constrained problem below,